awslabs/containers-cost-allocation-dashboard/POST_DEPLOYMENT.md

 Once done, go back to the dashboard and refresh the page (it's required to see the "Save as" icon).
 3. On the top right part of the dashboard, click the "Save as" icon, name the Analysis, then click "SAVE".
 You'll now be navigated to the Analysis.
-4. You can edit the Analysis as you wish, and save it again as a dashboard, by clicking the "Share" icon on the top right, then click "Publish dashboard"
+4. You can edit the Analysis as you wish, and save it again as a dashboard, by clicking the "Share" icon on the top right, then click "Publish dashboard".
+Please note that if you customize the dashboard, and would later like to update to a new dashboard version, you must maintain a separate dashboard.
+You can update a non-customized dashboard, then apply your customizations again on it.

 ## Tuning Schedules